RMHogervorst/TNG/README.md

 Short intro
 ===========

-This repo contains the raw files, moviescripts from the sci-fi series Star Trek The Next Generation, R scripts to transform them and a dataset.
+This repo a dataset of the sci-fi series Star Trek The Next Generation.

 The dataset has 17 variables/columns and 110176 rows. variable names are here: